How to find a bestselling Amazon FBA private label product, including a detailed breakdown of all the attributes to look for in your research.

 - AMZ One – A cheaper version of AMZ Tracker, it provides advanced keyword tool options.
 AMZ Tracker is also a recommended option, depending on your budget.

-- Jungle Scout – Delivers metrics like price, rank, weight, and rating by searching a large database of products.
+- Jungle Scout – An Amazon product finder delivering metrics like price, rank, weight, and rating by searching a large database of products.
 Also great for hunting down a product niche.

 - Unicorn Smasher – Handy for tracking your competitors’ inventory, and also free.

 Here are the steps to take to research your product.